 I Model the Way

-I will lead in the ways I would like to be lead.
-I will do my best to Be the Golden Rule.
+I lead in the ways I would like to be lead.
+I do my best to Be the Golden Rule.
 My core values and beliefs are linked to Micah 6:8 and bound in three words:

 – Compassion – compassion means continuously seeking to understand, before being understood.
 It’s being aware of my self-deception.